lxdlam/lxdlam/README.md

 ### Hi, there is lxdlam a.k.a.
 Ramen 👋

+_I'm not put any graph here for now since I have less time on Github for a while._

-- 🌱 I’m currently learning Rust, Elixir and Distributed Computing topics, also keeping track of the latest progress of C++ and Go.
+- 🌱 I’m currently learning Rust, Elixir, OCaml and various different topics like Game development and Distributed computing.
-- 🏆 A retired competitive programming participant, now an enthusiast but have less time to focus on it.
+- 🏆 A retired competitive programming participant and a Cybersecurity enthusiast.
-- 🎵 I'm listening: https://listenbrainz.org/user/lxdlam (Only record my mobile listen activity.)
+- 🎵 I'm listening: https://listenbrainz.org/user/lxdlam (Only record my mobile listen activity).
-- 🕹️ A lifelong and passionate game player.
+- 🕹️ A lifelong and passionate game player but have less time on it.
 Check my game profile at [Exophase](https://www.exophase.com/user/lxdlam/)!
 - 📫 How to reach me: drop me an email at lxdlam \<at\> gmail.com or visit my blog at <https://blog.lxdlam.com> (in chinese).
-- 😄 Chatting is always welcome.
+- 😄 If you have some nice ideas or something related to talk, just reach me in any method.